martini-drinker/wsearch/README.md

 ]
 ```
 ## Info
-If the found path includes Map/Set object, access to the properties of these objects will be performed through an array with index valid at the time of the search.
+If the found path includes Map/Set object or Symbol, access to the keys will be performed through an array with index valid at the time of the search.